RateMyDIY/Docs/Architecture.md

 What technology solution will you use for your back-end?

 * Apollo/GraphQL for the server, and sending data to the Front-End.
-* MongoDB for persisting the aforementioned data.
-* Jest for testing JavaScript/React code.
+* EasyGraphQLTester for testing GraphQL/Apollo code.
-* Supertest for testing API endpoints.
+* Nexus for ORM/query builder.
-* Prisma for interfacing with the database.
+* Prisma for interfacing with the databaseand for persisting the aforementioned data.
 * Firebase for OAuth integration.
+* Nodemailer
+* Stripe

 What problems does this solution solve for this specific project?